 The creeping onset of osteoporosis ensures that the disease remains unnoticed for a long time.
 Only when the bone mass has decreased to such an extent that the bones are porous and unstable can there be pain and fractures without a recognisable cause.

 - Elbow and radial bone near the wrist

 - Humerus bone

 Although sudden ruptures in old age suggest that osteoporosis is suspected, further examinations must be carried out for a final diagnosis.
 The measurement of bone density with X-rays plays an important role.
 For this purpose, the density of the bones is measured using osteodensitometry and compared with the average values of a healthy 30-year-old.

 A deviation of -1 to -2.5 is called mild osteoporosis.
 On the other hand, if the deviation is greater than -2.5, one speaks of moderate osteoporosis and in the case of additional fractures.
 Computer tomography provides comparable results, although this is associated with a higher radiation dose.

 The aim of osteoporosis treatment is to have a positive influence on bone metabolism and to relieve pain.
 Various special osteoporosis medications are available for this.

-In addition to calcitonin and estrogen preparations, agents from the group of biphosphonates are mainly used.
+In addition to calcitonin and oestrogen preparations, agents from the group of biphosphonates are mainly used.
 They resemble the body's own substances, which are responsible for the internal bone architecture.
-This is an attempt to stimulate bone formation and thus stabilize or even increase bone density.
+This is an attempt to stimulate bone formation and thus stabilise or even increase bone density.